-The salad dressing is still in the Vitamix in this photo.
+The salad dressing is still in the blender container in this photo.
 I had to use a big wooden bowl for the salad because none of the other clean bowls I had were big enough to contain it.
-It might not look that big in this photo, but when you consider the size of the Vitamix container (which is larger and taller than a normal blender), you’ll get a better sense of the scale.
 It took a while to eat, but it was delicious with the red pepper tahini dressing.

 This was the first time I’ve ever tried raw okra.
 I only bought 5-6 pieces at the store to try, and I cut them up and put them on a plate to eat on the side.
 I didn’t know what fresh okra looked like, so I asked someone in the produce department at Albertson’s for help finding it.
 It has a very mild flavor that reminds me of peas or possibly green beans.
 I liked it, especially the crunchy texture.
 Now I wish I’d bought more.
 If not for this experiment, I might never have discovered raw okra.
 I’ve been told some raw foodists eat it like popcorn.
 All the okra on the plate is only 14 calories and 0 fat.